The human brain is the most complex structure in the universe. With it, we solve equations, write poetry, and recall our first days of school.

 - What would make today great?

-Journaling the answers to these four questions on a regular basis will provide you with the necessary reflection and planning needed to make better decisions as an entrepreneur, increasing clarity and mindfulness.
+Journaling the answers to these four questions regularly will provide you with the necessary reflection and planning needed to make better decisions as an entrepreneur, increasing clarity and mindfulness.

 Besides a routine of journaling, sometimes it is just helpful to write out reflections on a specific topic that is floating around in your head.
 I know for myself I often am paralyzed by a decision or upcoming situation, and one of the only solutions is to simply sit down with a notebook and hash out my thoughts into words.